51 Catchy Email Subject Lines Proven To Boost Conversions

 51 Catchy Email Subject Lines Formulas and Examples

 Now that we’ve defined some key terms, let’s get into the meat of the article.
-I’ve categorized each of these catchy email subject line formulas based on the type of psychology behind them.
+We’ve categorized each of these catchy email subject line formulas based on the type of psychology behind them.

-For each formula, I’ll give you three or four examples based on the weight loss topic I used above.
+For each formula, we’ll give you three or four examples based on the weight loss topic we used above.

 Fear of Missing Out Catchy Email Subject Lines